 The Department of State is committed to addressing essential work requirements consistent with the best public health practices.
 As the United States’ lead foreign affairs agency with personnel and facilities in nearly every country in the world, we recognize the unique challenges of protecting our global workforce while ensuring their continued ability to promote U.S. interests, protect national security, and advance the President’s foreign policy agenda.
 Our paramount concern is the health and safety of the entire Department workforce at home and overseas including other agency personnel at post, the career workforce, contractors, and Locally Employed Staff.
 We are committed to taking a safe, cautious, iterative, data-driven approach as we consider bringing people into shared workspaces and as we continue to protect our employees who currently must come into the workplace.
-Our COVID-19 response efforts align with the requirements for ensuring a safe workplace and are based on expert guidance from public health and infectious disease experts.
+Our COVID-19 response efforts align with the Executive Order (EO) requirements for ensuring a safe workplace and are based on expert guidance from public health and infectious disease experts.

 Personnel health and safety is our highest priority.
 The goal of the Federal Government’s COVID-19 Workplace Safety Plan is to minimize risk, reduce transmission, keep the federal workplace safe, and accomplish the critical work of the federal government.
 This applies to the Department workforce in the broadest sense (Department employees, onsite contractors, and any other individuals, including visitors), both domestically and overseas in all Department facilities owned, rented, or leased, to include communal spaces in residential compounds.